gnat/surreal/README.md

  }
  $ = {...$, ...$thing}
  ```
 2. Is your function chainable?
-Add it to Surreal sugar()
+Add to `sugar()`
  ```javascript
  $.sugars['test'] = (name) => { return $.test($._e, name) }
  ```
-3. Your function will automatically will be added globally by `globalsAdd()`
-    If you do not want this (ex: Naming clash), add it to the restricted list in `globalsAdd()`
+3. Your function will be added globally by `globalsAdd()` If you do not want this (ex: name clash), add it to the restricted list.

-Should your function work with both single elements and arrays of elements?
-Refer to an existing function to see how to make this work.
+Refer to an existing function to see how to make your function work with 1 or many elements.

 Make an [issue](https://github.com/gnat/surreal/issues) or [pull request](https://github.com/gnat/surreal/pulls) if you think people would like to use it!
-If it's useful enough we may want it in the core!
+If it's useful enough we'll want it in core.

 ## 🌘 Future
 * Always more `showcase.html` goodies!